FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 dotnet add package FusionAuth.Client # for our client access
 ```

+This will update our `usermanager.csproj` file with needed dependencies.

+### The code

-Now we write the program.
-Here's the full listing.
+Now we need to write the program to interact with the APIs.
+Here's the full source code.

 ```
 using System;